 Option 2: Petition FHWA for an exception (formally, make a “Request to Experiment”) allowing the bike signal to be green concurrently with the vehicle signal.
 There’s a good chance such a request would be approved because the right turn is into a driveway (thus, little traffic) and the angle of the turn is more than 90 degrees, forcing drivers to turn very slowly.
 When Boston built protected bike lanes along Commercial Street in the North End, they petitioned and the exception was granted for three intersections with similar situations, where conflicting turns are into parking lots and driveways.

-So why didn’t Brookline and its traffic consultants go with one of the two obviously superior options just described?
-It’s hard to say for sure, but here are three likely factors.
+So why didn’t Brookline and its traffic consultants go with one of the three obviously superior options just described?
+It’s hard to say for sure, but I’ll suggest two likely factors.

 First, who can resist the public relations value of including bicycle traffic signals in a project?
 Nothing says, “We’re progressive and innovative” like bicycle traffic signals.

 What should Brookline do now that it’s built?
-Cover the bike signal heads and get its traffic consultant to retime the traffic signals without a bike phase, with a shorter signal cycle and therefore less delay for everybody.
+Cover the bike signal heads, or replace the lenses, and retime the traffic signals without a bike phase, with a shorter signal cycle and therefore less delay for everybody.
 Everyone will benefit, and maybe traffic engineers won’t look so silly.